You can challenge or make a representation about a Penalty Charge Notice (PCN) by using the button below.

 For more information, see our Challenges and Representations Guidance in the Information and resources section of this page.

 If we accept your challenge you will not be required to pay the PCN.

 If we reject your challenge and it was received within 14 days of the PCN being served you will generally be given another 14 days to pay at the discounted amount.

 If your challenge has been rejected and you don't agree you can make a formal representation.

 Stage 2 - Formal Representation

-Please write to us with the details and evidence of the payment.
+If you have already paid the PCN and you have been sent a Notice to Owner, please write to us with the details and evidence of the payment.

 Stage 3 - Appeal to the Independent Adjudicator

-Please be aware proceedings for contempt of court may be brought against you if you make or cause to be made a false statement in an application verified by a statement of truth without an honest belief in its truth.
+Please be aware that proceedings for contempt of court may be brought against you if you make or cause to be made a false statement in an application verified by a statement of truth without an honest belief in its truth.